KilliannH/imie-throw-dice/README.md

 ---- Tests -------------
 you just have to run :
 npm test
 you'll be prompt to set a number of dice & faces.
-.If you don't specify any, the default throw is : 1 dice with six faces
+If you don't specify any, the default throw is : 1 dice with six faces.

+You can use the --sum option to see the sum directly